 Whoever said a bride can’t wear white for their second marriage really doesn’t understand the origins of the “white wedding dress.”
 Queen Victoria created the popularity surrounding the white wedding dress because she wanted to highlight the talents of the English lace makers and white was the perfect color to show the delicate lace.
 It was never about purity.
 So, if you want to wear white you definitely should!

-With many second time brides forego tradition and pick a different color, one that is more suitable to the hair and skin tone.
+With many second time brides forego tradition and pick a different color for their dress, one that is more suitable to the hair and skin tone.
 I’ve also seen ladies decide to wear less traditional silhouettes and include a more casual wedding dress that is shorter without a train.

 Is it tacky to ask for gifts for your second wedding?